Information Rates for Channels with Fading, Side Information and Adaptive Codewords

 \section{Abstract}

 Generalized mutual information (GMI) is used to compute achievable rates for fading channels with various types of channel state information at the transmitter (CSIT) and receiver (CSIR).
-The GMI is based on variations of auxiliary channel models with additive white Gaussian noise (AWGN).
-One variation is based on reverse channel models that give the largest rates but are challenging to optimize.
-A second variation is for receivers unaware of the CSIT where adaptive symbols achieve capacity.
-The GMI is then based on forward models with inputs that are linear functions of the adaptive symbol's entries.
-For scalar channels, the maximum GMI is achieved by a conventional codebook, and where the amplitude and phase of each channel symbol are modified based on the CSIT.
-A third variation partitions the channel output alphabet and has a different auxiliary model for each subset of the partition.
-The partitioning helps to determine the capacity scaling at high signal to noise ratios.
-A class of power control policies is described for partial CSIR, including a truncated minimum mean square error policy for full CSIT.
-Several examples for fading channels with AWGN illustrate the theory, with a focus on on-off fading and Rayleigh fading.
-The capacity results generalize to block fading channels with in-block feedback, including capacity expressions based on mutual information and directed information.
+The GMI is based on variations of auxiliary channel models with additive white Gaussian noise (AWGN) and circularly-symmetric complex Gaussian inputs.
+One variation uses reverse channel models with minimum mean square error (MMSE) estimates that give the largest rates but are challenging to optimize.
+A second variation uses forward channel models with linear MMSE estimates that are easier to optimize.
+Both model classes are applied to channels where the receiver is unaware of the CSIT and for which adaptive codewords achieve capacity.
+The forward model inputs are chosen as linear functions of the adaptive codeword's entries to simplify the analysis.
+For scalar channels, the maximum GMI is then achieved by a conventional codebook, where the amplitude and phase of each channel symbol are modified based on the CSIT.
+The GMI increases by partitioning the channel output alphabet and using a different auxiliary model for each partition subset.
+The partitioning also helps to determine the capacity scaling at high and low signal-to-noise ratios.
+A class of power control policies is described for partial CSIR, including a MMSE policy for full CSIT.
+Several examples of fading channels with AWGN illustrate the theory, focusing on on-off fading and Rayleigh fading.
+The capacity results generalize to block fading channels with in-block feedback, including capacity expressions in terms of mutual and directed information.